-Showing 1 - 10 of 94 results for the Service Oriented Architecture
+Showing 1 - 10 of 65 results for Service Oriented Architecture

 This 2010 report describes the agenda of an SEI-led group that was formed to explore the business, engineering, and operations aspects of service-oriented architecture.